Why Inuvo Inc. (INUV)’s Most Recent Report Reveals Some Hints About Its Future

 INUV’s Market Performance

-INUV stocks went down by -14.29% for the week, with a monthly drop of -17.24% and a quarterly performance of 201.89%, while its annual performance rate touched 421.74%.
-The volatility ratio for the week stands at 18.02% while the volatility levels for the past 30 days are set at 16.12% for Inuvo Inc..
-The simple moving average for the period of the last 20 days is -12.82% for INUV stocks with a simple moving average of 88.83% for the last 200 days.
+INUV stocks went up by 20.56% for the week, with a monthly drop of -28.33% and a quarterly performance of 219.15%, while its annual performance rate touched 539.25%.
+The volatility ratio for the week stands at 12.23% while the volatility levels for the past 30 days are set at 15.48% for Inuvo Inc..
+The simple moving average for the period of the last 20 days is 2.87% for INUV stocks with a simple moving average of 98.32% for the last 200 days.

 Analysts’ Opinion of INUV